5GCity/5GCity-monitoring/README.md

 ##### Build Setup

 a.
-Get from github all MONITORING project into <pathBuild>
+Get from github all 5GCity-monitoring projects directories into _<pathBuild>/MONITORING_

 b.
-Edit the file <pathBuild>/MONITORING/config/build/env.build.properties to adapt it to your test-bed setup:
+Edit the file _<pathBuild>/MONITORING/config/build/env.build.properties_ to adapt it to your test-bed setup:
 - JOSS_HOME=<(where you have installed wildfly-14.0.1.Final)>
 - JAVA_HOME=<(where there is jdk or jre 1.8)>

 c.
-Run the build with Ant to produce the file <pathBuild>/MONITORING/target/tar/MONITORING-<DATE>.tar
+Run the build with Ant to produce the file _<pathBuild>/MONITORING/target/tar/MONITORING-<DATE>.tar_

-- _cd <pathBuild>/MONITORING_
+- _cd \<pathBuild\>/MONITORING_
 - _ant -buildfile build.xml targetMon_